How to Interview for Soft Skills (Guide)

 1. Critical Thinking

 Critical thinking is the ability to analyze available facts, evidence, observations, and arguments to form a judgment free of bias or assumptions.
-It is front and center in situations like:
+This skill is especially important in situations like:

 - Anticipating problems and proactively preventing them